qdrant/landing_page/qdrant-landing/content/documentation/examples/qdrant-airflow-astronomer.md

 ![DAG](/documentation/examples/airflow/demo-dag.png)

 Hit the PLAY button on the right to run the DAG.
-You'll be asked for input about the your preference, with the default value already filled in.
+You'll be asked for input about your preference, with the default value already filled in.

 ![Preference](/documentation/examples/airflow/preference-input.png)